DanielWeber-Sec/grc-security-portfolio/README.md

 This is not a theoretical security project.

-It demonstrates how I translate complex security requirements into structured, business-aligned decisions that can actually be implemented.
+It demonstrates how complex security requirements are translated into:

+- Structured, business-aligned decisions
+- Practical and implementable controls
+- Real-world response capabilities

-The focus is not on tools — but on governance, prioritization, and making security work in real-world environments.
+The focus is not on tools — but on governance, prioritization, and decision-making under uncertainty.

-👉 If you are looking for someone who can bridge the gap between IT, business, and security — this is exactly what this portfolio shows.

 ---

-## About Me

-I am an IT professional with over 10 years of experience in complex IT environments, focusing on Information Security Governance, GRC, and ISMS implementation.

-My strength lies in translating technical risk into structured, actionable business decisions.

-I approach security as a management system — not a technical checkbox.

-### What I bring

-- Risk-based decision-making (Likelihood × Impact driven)
-- Business-aligned security governance
-- Practical ISMS implementation (ISO 27001 aligned)
-- Strong interface between IT and management
-- Clear prioritization in complex environments

----

 ## What this portfolio demonstrates

 - End-to-end ISMS implementation (ISO 27001 aligned)
+- Risk-based decision-making (Likelihood × Impact)
 - Translation of risk into actionable controls
+- Incident response under real-world conditions
+- Governance and escalation structures
 - Business-driven prioritization
-- Governance and accountability structures
-- Incident response under realistic conditions
-- Decision-making under pressure
 - Audit readiness and continuous improvement

 ---